How Long Do You Have to File a Wrongful Death Lawsuit?

 Filing a wrongful death lawsuit can provide a path for holding the responsible parties accountable, but timing plays a critical role.
 Statutes of limitations set strict deadlines that claimants must meet, and missing these deadlines can prevent a family from pursuing justice.

-The lawyers at Murphy, Kinney, & Sumy serve clients in Kansas City, St. Joseph, Lee’s Summit, Blue Springs, Grain Valley, Parkville, Liberty, Belton, North KC, Overland Park, Leawood, and Prairie Village.
-They help families in Missouri understand these deadlines and the steps necessary to file a wrongful death claim.
+Our St. Joseph wrongful death attorneys help families in Missouri understand these deadlines and the steps necessary to file a wrongful death claim.

 They guide clients through the legal process while addressing both emotional and procedural challenges.
 Knowing the time limits for filing a wrongful death lawsuit allows families to act promptly and preserve their rights.

-Every state sets a statute of limitations that limits how long a survivor has to file a wrongful death lawsuit.
+Every state sets a statute of limitations that limits how long someone has to file an injury-related lawsuit.
 These deadlines are designed to provide legal certainty while the evidence is still fresh.

 In Missouri, for example, the general statute of limitations for wrongful death claims is three years from the date of death, though certain situations can adjust this timeline.